 We expect you to show a high level of commitment to an academic career in a business school as well as the desire to engage with external organisations.

 You will need to have earned a bachelors degree (and in some cases a masters degree) from a highly regarded university and have performed within the top five per cent of your class.
-Please see the Master of Research (MRes) and MPhil in Strategy, Marketing & Operations academic requirements for more detail.
+Please see the MPhil in Strategy, Marketing & Operations or Master of Research (MRes) academic requirements for more detail.
 We welcome applications from students who want to conduct quantitative research and who have a background in psychology, behavioural economics, the social and natural sciences or other quantitatively orientated subjects.

 We will need to see evidence of excellent writing skills and strong evidence of your quantitative ability, either through results in statistics and calculus courses at university level or through GRE results.
 Practical management experience is welcome but not essential.